devops-valley/docker-update/readme.md

 Show available image-updates for your docker-compose managed services.
 Checks docker-compose image-tags as well as connected Dockerfiles in build-sections.

 Lists (possible) available updates and where the old image(-tag) is used.
 Optimized for use with "pinned" tags.
-(Use a specific minor version to fuse your infrastrucutre.)
+(Use a specific minor version tag to fuse your infrastrucutre - e.g. `10.2-alpine` instead of `10-alpine`.)

 Requirements